influxdata/docs-v2/content/resources/how-to-guides/assigning-more-than-four-states.md

 Users want to use the monitor package and take advantage of functions like monitor.stateChanges().
 However, the monitor.stateChanges() function only

 ## Solution 1
-Define your own custom stateChangesOnly function.
-We will take the function from the source code here and alter it to accommodate more than four levels.
+Define your own custom `stateChangesOnly()` function.
+Use the function from the source code here and alter it to accommodate more than four levels.
 Here we account for six different levels instead of just four.

 ```js
 import "experimental/array"